-When you (or a loved one) are hurting physically, emotionally, or financially, it is natural to hunt for information on Google.
-Looking for answers makes us feel more empowered.
-Unfortunately, there is also a lot of misinformation out there.
+When you (or a loved one) are hurting physically, emotionally, or financially, it is natural to look for answers.
 Here are curated “Useful Links” for each of our Civil Litagation Services.
 We hope they help you.

 Academic Appeals Links

 Centennial College, Scarborough – Procedures for Hearings and Appeals

 This 4-page PDF document dated 2007 outlines the procedures for the College Hearing Committee and the College Appeal Board at Centennial College.
 Both the College Hearing Committee and the College Appeal Board are administrative bodies and therefore not bound to observe strict legal procedures but ensure that their procedures are as fair as possible (“procedural fairness”) and rules on “balance of probability.”

 According to this 8-page PDF document dated 2017, appeals at Durham College are divided into two parts.
 School-Level Academic Appeals (which deal with grading of course-work, co-op placements, assignments, clinical placements, field placements, examinations and/or final course grades) and College-Level Academic Appeals (which deal with course-work, co-ops placements, assignments, clinical placements, field placements, examinations and/or final course grades in which a breach in process from the School-Level academic appeal has taken place or academic appeals relating to an academic decision pertaining to academic withdrawal).